willowtreeapps/friday-shots/README.md

 ------------------------------
 1. The participant must have both of his or her feet on the ground, behind the orange tape.
-The tape must always be lined up with the line in the ceiling that bisects Joe's office's door.
+The tape must always be lined up with the line in the ceiling that bisects the smallest office's door.
 2. The participant must use one of the two original nerf guns or one of the two orange ones.
    Only the black-tipped whistler darts can be used.
 3. The dart must strike either the bell's chain or its body, but importantly not